 Whether you want to play slot machines in a land-based casino or play online slots, the course of action remains the same.

 1. Select a slot machine

-In order to play slots, you need to decide on what types of slot machines match your risk appetite, bankroll, and personal preferences.
+To play slots, you must decide what types of slot machines match your risk appetite, bankroll, and personal preferences.
 Concepts that matter a lot here are:

 Some slot games have a high variance, meaning they pay big but rarely.
 Others do the exact opposite.
 Additionally, playing slots is mostly about having fun responsibly, so you should also pick a slot theme that is exciting to you.
+All information, including the RTP, is usually displayed on the cabinet or within the game.
 Some players can engage with their game for hours, so don't pick something boring!

 2. Add some credit

 Once a slot game is picked, it is time to add credits.
 In a real casino, credits are either tickets that represent cash that you insert in the machine, cash, or casino chips.
 Online, that's generally based on your staked bankroll.

 3. Master the gameplay